GoogleCloudPlatform/developer-journey-app/infra/README.md

 The following are the main resources that will be set up for you.

 * [Cloud Build]
+* [Cloud Build Triggers]
 * [Cloud Deploy]

 ## Getting started

-This assumes that you have the following services already existing in your current Google Cloud Platform.
+This assumes that you have the following resources and an operational [Cloud Run Service] already existing in your current Google Cloud Platform.
-If your project does fit these requirements, Continue to the [CI/CD documentation](./environments/dev/README.md) to learn more, otherwise follow the pre-requisites before continuing.
+If your project does meet this requirement, continue to the [CI/CD documentation](./environments/dev/README.md) to learn more, otherwise follow the pre-requisites before continuing.

 * [Artifact Registry] for managing container images